xiangxiangzhuyi/Organelle-State-Analysis-Tool/README.md

 2) "mat_script_v3" contains the code of the tool.
 3) "processed_data" is the output folder of our tool.
 The binary images obtained by our tool are stored in this folder.
 There are three corresponding subfolders in "processed_data" to store the binary images of the three categories： "EBSS-treat_mask", "TM-treated_mask", and "untreated_mask".

 There are three hyperparameters in our tool: edge detection operator (Sobel/Prewitt/Roberts/Canny), pixel connectivity (4/8), and minimum area of ER membrane in pixel number (10/20/30/40/50).
-We have listed some options for the three hyperparameters.
 The three hyperparameters will produce 40 hyperparameter combinations.

 Our demo can be reproduced by directly running the following command:
 >> Optimization